Estate Planning FAQ

 They also know they can count on us for the individually-tailored representation they need for an effective estate plan.
 We work with you in a one-on-one setting so we get to know you and build the long-term relationship that often makes for the best estate plans.

 For all of those reasons, we caution you in the use of any FAQ page, including this one.
 The FAQ page addresses some generalized concerns, but not in a way that can constitute actual legal advice or any kind of attorney-client relationship.
 Real legal advice requires actually sitting down with an attorney who can get to know you.
-Every situation is different.
-There is no such thing as one-size-fits-all legal advice because there is no such thing as a one-size-fits-all legal problem and solution.

 Therefore, when reviewing this FAQ page, keep in mind that FAQ pages are useful as starting points.
 With the FAQ page, you can often begin the process of articulating the questions you might already have but haven’t yet put into words.
 You might even be on this page in the first place because the words you used to search online also appear on this page.

 Use These Questions To Begin Your Estate Planning Process

 People often wonder in particular about the following questions:

 What are the advantages of estate planning?

 There are a variety of advantages, including the ability to provide for estate and/or business succession, to support a special needs family member, to distribute your assets as you see fit, and, if so desired, in a private administration, or to manage tax liability, just to name a few.